 Emulsifiers: What and where?

-Emulsifiers are one of the most widely used food additives – added to processed foods like ice cream, ready meals, salad dressings and sauces, margarine and even bread, to improve texture and mouthfeel.
-Basically, they work by combining ingredients that don’t usually mix together (like oil and water for example).⁣⠀⁣⠀
+Emulsifiers are one of the most commonly used food additives in processed foods.
+You can find them in products like ice cream, ready meals, salad dressings, sauces, margarine, and even bread.
+Their main role is to improve texture and mouthfeel by helping ingredients that don’t naturally mix—such as oil and water—stay combined.

 ← Older Post Newer Post →